 CCNA Exam Practice Question with Answer 1

-In this tutorial, we will take a CCNA exam question based on the routing table entries.
-We will learn how routers select a specific route to reach a destination address.
+This tutorial presents a CCNA exam question based on the routing table entries.
+It explains how routers select a specific route to reach a destination address.

 Refer to the exhibit.
 Which type of route does R1 use to reach host 10.10.12.10/32?